 “It’s not all up to you.”

 She had given me a burdensome list of prayer needs.
-Her husband was battling a terminal illness, her daughter was in a bad situation, the grandchildren were at risk, and she herself felt so far away from the Lord.
+Her husband was battling a terminal illness, her daughter was in a bad situation, the grandchildren were at risk, and she herself felt so far from the Lord.

 I’m breaking no confidence in sharing this.
 First, she gave permission, and second, her needs are not unlike a dozen people whom I know.
 There is a lot of this going around.
-A few minutes ago, a mother whom I do not know, but who found us on the internet, wrote with a similar list of prayer needs.
+A few minutes later, a mother whom I do not know, but who found us on the internet, wrote with a similar list of prayer needs.

-I said seven things to her.
+I said the following seven things to her.

 One.
 “There is something about a mother’s prayers.
 For reasons I don’t understand, they seem to carry a great deal of weight in Heaven, perhaps more than others.
 I can’t prove it; I just believe it.”

 “I want you to pray.”

 Two.
 “Several times a day, just drop to your knees, even if it’s just for 10 seconds.”